sawetr/AI-generated-image-and-document-metadata_UWA/README.md

 Sawetr Suchit-rattanant
   - Design the project
   - Model selection and testing( model.py, metadata_output folder)
-  - Evaluation (Human evaluation)
+  - Planning evaluation methods and checking the model.
-  - Checking the process
+  - Checking all the process to make sure it work as design.
+  - Provide the examples for each process.

 Kenrick Lim
 - Building MongoDB environment(app.py)